thiagokzao/git-cheat-code/README.md

 merge the specified branch’s history into the current one

 **git log**
-show all commits in the current branch’s history
+show all commits in the current branch’s history.
+Options:  --author="User name"

+**git shortlog**
+Summarizes git log output in a format suitable for inclusion in release announcements.
+Each commit will be grouped by author and title.
+Options: -s (summary) -n (numbered)
+List

  ## INSPECT & COMPARE ##
 Examining logs, diffs and object information